Stock of the Day

 Investors should be bearish about investing in Illumina, Inc. for these reasons:

-• Illumina has a negative net margin of 27.95%, indicating that the company is currently spending more than it earns, which could be a red flag for potential investors.
+• Illumina, Inc. has a negative net margin of 27.95%, suggesting that the company is currently spending more than it earns, which could be a concern for profitability.

 Agilent Technologies Proves Its Worth VS Illumina